atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 - **Type:** Number
 - **Required:** Yes
 - **Description:** Fee applied for processing the refund (for the most restrictive condition).
   If refundStatus = H, it should not be null
   If refundStatus = T/F, it can be null
-- **Constraints:** Must be a non-negative value.
 - **Default:** 0.0
 - **Example:** 0.0